JiaruCai/joinsangha/README.md

-# Familia IO Landing Page

-This site is published with github pages and is available at https://familiaapp.io
+This site is published with github pages and is available at https://joinsangha.co

 ### Running Locally